Sky Instruction constellation & star

 telescope ready for a night of observing.

 and to interpret its wonders.
 He's done this for

 over 50 years, both as a hobby and professionally,

 and very few people do it better.
-John points out constellations and
+John points out

-distances in space, our place within the Milky Way Galaxy,
+stars, distances in space, our place within the

-about the sky overhead, and John puts on an entertaining show
+overhead, and John puts on an entertaining show

 that many people claim is the highlight of the

 naked-eye stargazing and looking at a variety of

 $60 / hour; limited to 6 people.